jsiegenthaler/hueget/README.md

 A simple API to control Philips Hue lamps with http GET requests.

 # Background
-The existing Philips Hue REST API requires a PUT request to control the lights.
+The existing Philips Hue REST API requires a PUT request to control the Hue lights.

 I needed GET, so I made a simple API to translate from GET to PUT.
 It also supports the standard GET command for lights, so you can use hueget for both.